 While working as Marey’s assistant, Tatin designed and built mechanical birds.
 Building these little mechanical birds helped him a lot when designing one of the earliest aircraft models.
 Because he was highly influenced by the anatomy of birds, Tatin first experimented with aircraft models with flapping wings.
 However, it made these first models require too much power and Tatin quickly realized that.

 Following these first models that Tatin didn’t consider promising, he moved on to new ideas.
 In 1879 he built the first model aircraft that took off using its own power.
 It was a small aircraft model that taught us a lot of big lessons about flying machines.
 First of all, it showed many who didn’t believe humans could fly that air travel was possible.
-It showed the promise that aviation had to those who wanted something tangible.
+Secondly, it showed the promise that aviation had to those who wanted something tangible.
 This little machine that Tatin built was one of the milestones on the way to success in aviation.

 The model was called the Aéroplane and it had a wingspan of 1.90 m (6 ft 3 in) and weighed 1.8 kg (4.0 lb).
 It was powered by a compressed-air engine and took of at a speed of 8 mt./second.
 After this successful attempt at making a model aircraft that could fly, Tatin wanted to move on to something bigger.
 Collaborating with Charles Richet, they managed to fly a steam-powered model with a wingspan of 6.6 m (21 ft 8 in) at a speed of 18 mt./second.

 He devoted the rest of his life to experimenting with newer and better aircraft to advance the aviation industry.
-He was one of the founding members of the Aéro-Club de France and was made Chevalier of the Legion of Honor, a very esteemed title, in 1909.
+He was one of the founding members of the Aéro-Club de France and also he was made Chevalier of the Legion of Honor, a very esteemed title, in 1909.
 On the 18th of April 1913, Victor Tatin died at the age of 69.
 He showed us that with enough willpower and thorough examination, anyone can make the impossible possible.

 Anon. (n.d.), Victor Tatin, Wikipedia, Retrieved 8 October 2021